Networking event and call for examples

 - To contrast the approach to Higher Apprenticeship in England with selected European apprenticeship models and outline key aspects of European practice that might support the development of Higher Apprenticeship and Professional Apprenticeship in England.

-Networking event – Monday 23rd May 2011, Middlesex University Trent Park Campus
+Networking event – Monday 23rd May 2011, Middlesex University Trent Park Campus, commencing at 13.00 with lunch

-The aim of this event was for providers and partners to share ideas on the development of Higher Apprenticeship, in line with the objectives of the project (above) and evidence collected.
+The aim of this event is for providers and partners to share ideas on the development of Higher Apprenticeship, in line with the objectives of the project (above) and evidence collected.
+Please notify Caroline McKevitt by email if you wish to attend this event.
+A networking lunch will be provided from 13.00 and the event will commence at 13.30.
+Please let us know if you have any access or dietary requirements.
+The estimated duration of the event is two hours.